Designing Buildings: The Energy Part

 By Charles Xie ✉

-In Part I of this series of articles, we show you a variety of possibilities for architecture design with Aladdin.
-In Part II, we will walk you through various architectural, material, human, and environmental factors that affect the energy use of a building.
+Aladdin can be used to design buildings with a variety of architecture styles.
+In this article, we will walk you through various architectural, material, human, and environmental factors that affect the energy use of a building.
 According to the U.S. Energy Information Administration, heating and cooling of homes make up more than 65% of residential energy use in the United States.
 So the energy efficiency of a residential building is largely about its thermal efficiency.
+The International Energy Conservation Code (IECC 2021) recommends building energy efficiency standards for different regions around the world.
+To understand the IECC code, you will need to learn the science and engineering concepts behind it.

 Under each circumstance, we will compare the energy uses of two houses that are identical to each other in every aspect except the control variable.
 In this way, the difference in energy use can be attributed solely to the control variable.